wk1093/programming-tutorial/docs/01/index.md

 ## Examples / Exercises

 Now with all our new knowledge, we can make some programs.
-Here is a few examples:
+Here is a few examples with a challenge:

 ### Guessing Game